 By Vrinda Nagar, WWF-India

-When danger looms over a village in Sonitpur district, it’s announced either by the loud trumpeting of elephants or by informants who have kept up all night to keep guard.
+When danger looms over a village in Sonitpur district, it’s announced either by the loud trumpeting of elephants or by watchers who have kept up all night to keep guard.

 Fully trained to tackle a situation like this, a few men, armed with nothing more than searchlights and firecrackers, mount kunkis and make their way towards the approaching sounds.
 Their weapons are simple because they want to avoid harming the elephants, even though the pachyderms sometimes represent danger to life, limb and livelihoods.